 - While depreciation is a well-used strategy, many investors ignore using a scrapping schedule when a renovation has been done during the year.
 Many investors who co-own a property through a joint tenancy or tenants in common, work off one depreciation schedule as opposed to a split schedule.
 Both these strategies should improve cash flows.

-- It’s important to understand that the sale date for tax purposes is the date of contract, so if possible, delay a contact signing until after 30 June.
+- It's important to understand that the sale date for tax purposes is the date of the contract, so if possible, delay a contract signing until after 30 June.